-Coronavirus is primarily transmitted as a droplet and contact infection when a person coughs or sneezes.
-It is possible to catch the coronavirus via small airborne aerosols in indoor spaces where ventilation is poor.
-It is possible that the virus might also be transmitted through physical contact.
-Coronaviruses do not survive for long periods in the air or on surfaces of varying temperatures.
+The cleaning of facilities and surfaces are enhanced in line with section 58c of the Communicable Diseases Act.
 Slightly alkaline all-purpose cleaners should be used when cleaning.
 You can use disinfectant to step up cleaning in sanitary facilities.
-Comply with the guidelines on cleaning issued by the Finnish Institute of Occupational Health.
+When cleaning, comply with the guidelines on cleaning issued by the Finnish Institute of Occupational Health.